 Alaska Science Center

-Researchers attached satellite radio-tags on Pacific walruses: 34 in early June in the southern Chukchi Sea during the 2009 spring northward migration; 6 more in early July near Barrow/Utqiaġvik; and 16 more in mid September near Icy Cape during the sea ice minimum.
+Researchers attached 38 satellite radio-tags on Pacific walruses in early June in the southern Chukchi Sea during the 2010 spring northward migration, 32 tags on walruses resting in the ice margins of the northern Chukchi Sea in early July, 20 tags on walruses resting on shores of the eastern Chukchi Sea in early September, and up to 21 more tags on walruses resting on shores of the western Chukchi Sea in October.
 Tracking data from this study are intended to help us describe walrus movements, foraging areas, and sea ice habitats in the Chukchi Sea and the Chukchi Sea oil lease sale planning area and to provide insights on walrus foraging and movements.
-We expect to track these walruses through early November.
+We expect to track these walruses through December.